-The USCIS website provides a variety of study tools to help candidates for citizenship prepare for their immigration test.
+The USCIS website provides a variety of study tools to help candidates for citizenship prepare for their citizenship test.
 In addition to the list of English vocabulary words discussed above, the USCIS also provides flashcards and short lessons for the English and civics tests.

 Applicants can also enroll some naturalization preparation courses that are provided by some adult schools or community colleges or other types of community English learning centers.
 Usually, they are free or charge little fee.

 Do you want to have more confidence in your citizenship interview and test?
-Through DYgreencard, you can have an immigration attorney familiar with citizenship interview and test give you complete interview training.
+Through DYgreencard.com, you can have an immigration attorney familiar with citizenship interview and test give you complete interview training.
 Contact us now!

-4. What happens after the immigration test?
+4. What happens after the citizenship test?

 After you have learned all you can about the U.S. citizenship tests and thoroughly studied for the English and civics exams, you might start looking forward to what will happen next.
-What happens after the U.S. citizenship interview and naturalization assessments depends on whether or not you have passed the immigration tests.
+What happens after the U.S. citizenship interview and naturalization assessments depends on whether or not you have passed the citizenship tests.

 If you do not pass your U.S. citizenship exam, the USCIS officer will end the interview session.
 However, you will be invited to return to try again on another day that is around 2 months after the first interview.